cryptolu/ofom/expression_search/README.md

 [Optimal First-Order Boolean Masking for Embedded IoT Devices](https://link.springer.com/chapter/10.1007/978-3-319-75208-2_2) \
 by Alex Biryukov, Daniel Dinu, Yann Le Corre and Aleksei Udovenko (CARDIS 2017)

+The algorithm performs a breadth-first search of expressions (Boolean formulas) of 2 *shares* that xor-sum to a given function of shared inputs.
+For example, assume that we want to find an optimal AND gadget.
+The two input bits are shared in two shares each: **(a, b)** and **(c, d)**.
+We want to compute two xor-shares of the value **(a xor b) and (c xor d)** such that any single intermediate or final value does not leak information about **(a xor b)** and **(c xor d)**.

+Note that such expressions provide only a heuristic protection against first-order power analysis attack, as there no random bits are used.

 The code is written in Python 2.
 For optimal performance, it is suggested to run it using PyPy.
 The script should be called as follows:

 ```bash